 An expert's guide to CRUD APIs: designing a robust one

 APIs have become so prevalent, you might think that developing a robust one is quite straightforward.
-But after a few years in the thick of it, we do think keeping in mind a few best practices to designing a good one is worth it.
+But after a few years in the thick of it, we do think keeping in mind a few CRUD API design best practices is worth it.
 CRUD APIs being one of our core know-how, we’ll be focusing on them for this article.

 A CRUD API (Application Programming Interface) is an interface that allows clients to perform CRUD operations (Create Read Update Delete) on resources managed by a server.
 It is extremely useful, allowing both external but also internal clients - that can be very demanding - to access and edit information in your IT system.